Should you buy an unlocked phone in the UK?

 Why go unlocked?

 First, a few obvious advantages.
 If you buy an unlocked phone outright, you'll trade a higher up-front cost for lower monthly fees from your network provider.
-The big players like EE, O2, Vodafone and Three have cheaper SIM-only plans that let you bring your own phone to their network as opposed to picking up a subsidized handset on contract.
+The big players like EE (opens in new tab), O2 (opens in new tab), Vodafone (opens in new tab) and Three (opens in new tab) have cheaper SIM-only plans that let you bring your own phone to their network as opposed to picking up a subsidized handset on contract.
 And so with a few exceptions, you're generally better off in the long run.

 Buying unlocked also lets you avoid getting roped into the credit agreements involved with taking out a contract, as you can always take advantage of the many great Pay As You Go deals out there.